 We have contractual provisions in place, which require that these third parties comply strictly with our instructions and that they do not use your information for their own business purposes.
 The third parties may be based inside or outside the EU, but where they are based outside, the data processing will be subject to the conditions laid out under ‘International Transfers’ below.

-The DPP will not sell your data or pass it to third party data controllers for marketing.
+The DPP will not sell your data.
+We will also not pass your data to third party data controllers for marketing, except where you have provided explicit consent (such as sharing data with event sponsors).

 In some cases our external third parties may be based outside the European Economic Area (EEA) so the processing of your personal data may involve a transfer of data outside the EEA.